HrebeniukYurii/Electron-test/README.md

 ## Development server

-Run `npm run start` for buolding angular app and run Electron application then
+Run `npm run start` for building angular app and run Electron application then